juliajansson/ProgrammingInHaskell/Reviews.md

 #2015-08-03 to 2015-08-19: Chapter 7, Higher order functions
 I liked this chapter from the beginning.
 After moving through sections 7.1 and 7.2 I did two exercises.
 I start to feel like I've improved a lot.
 Some of the exercises I found really hard, but in the end I made all of them, with some help from my dad.

-#2015-08-20 to 2015-08-21: Chapter 8, Functional parsers
+#2015-08-20 to 2015-09-01: Chapter 8, Functional parsers
 Parsers are an entirely new concept for me.
 It was well explained.
+I found it very hard.
+After being stuck on parsers for long I continue with chapter 10.

+#2015-09-01: Chapter 10, Declaring types and classes